 Taxation of Crop Insurance and Disaster Payments

-Weather variability is one of the largest sources of risk in agricultural production.
+Weather variability is one of the largest sources of risk in agricultural production (see Figure 1).
 Congress has recognized the impact of weather variability on crop production and the resulting variability to farm income by implementing a special tax provision.

-Additionally, crop disaster program payments received from the federal government qualify for Code Section 451(d) election if a natural disaster prevented a farmer from planting crops, or it destroyed or damaged crops that had already been planted.
+Additionally, crop disaster program payments received from the federal government qualify for the IRC Section 451(d) election if a natural disaster prevented a farmer from planting crops, or it destroyed or damaged crops that had already been planted.

 - Substantial portion of the crop is considered to be more than 50 percent.

 - To qualify for deferral, the insured must suffer an actual — not a contingent loss.

 - Because the insurance proceeds in the example above are attributable to crops representing a single trade or business, John may elect to defer all or none of the insurance proceeds.
 He may not allocate the proceeds between the two years.

 - Taxpayers receiving insurance proceeds in the tax year following the tax year of destruction or damage include the proceeds as income in the year of receipt without needing to make the IRC Section 451(d) election.